 The reason is, I think, that there is no ‘aberration’ or mismatch in the processes of natural selection and sexual selection.
 These two variables have to be maintained for reaching a viable population, and, therefore, a viable economy as well.

-So the way I see it, today’s world stage is not much different then those other big empires in the sense that everything comes to an end, and that every system, economic, natural or political, has a finite point of entropy due to ever enlarging negative feedback loops running throughout the greater system, causing an inevitable reboot so to say when shit starts to hit the fan more intensely causing collateral damage all around.
+So the way I see it, today’s world stage is not much different then those other big empires in the sense that everything comes to an end, and that every system, economic, natural or political, has a finite point of entropy due to ever enlarging negative feedback loops running throughout the greater system, causing an inevitable reboot so to say when shit starts to hit the fan more intensely causing collateral dirty damage all around.

 So by seeing the economy as a complex and adaptive system there will always be moments in which some (necessary evils) crisis and chaos redeems the society into renewal and equilibrium.
 Such an renewal is generated through self-organising processes, which is a bottom up approach, an (r)evolution from ‘grassroots’ level so to speak.

 An example of the theory above is the protests and polarisation that will probably occur when the helicopters with free government money have extinguished the short-lasting fires of the initial crisis.
 A worst case scenario, which is a probable scenario, would be that the health crisis will exhaust national and international financial reserves (cause there is no such thing as ‘infinite cash’, there is hyperinflation) up to the point that you can start to compare the economy with that of a nation in wartime.
 ‘Spartan code’ does not come long after martial law overrules daily life for the sake of security.
-People will initially hoard and confidence would not be restored for the longer term despite the free handouts of cash to keep animal farm ignorantly pleased.
+People will initially hoard from the reptile brain and confidence would not be restored for the longer term despite the free handouts of cash to keep animal farm ignorantly pleased.

 So in this slightly less ideal, yet likely scenario, given that there will not be a workable vaccine in such short-notice, people can start to get hungry and unsatisfied for their basic needs when short term cash dependent business go bankrupt and people start loosing jobs.
-Even though people can remain calm throughout some quantitative easing, hunger always remains a good cause for revolt in my opinion.
+Even though people can remain calm throughout some quantitative easing, hunger or lack of goods always remains a good cause for revolt in my opinion.

 So what is it really that people want to be saved from by accepting a bail out on this scale from the governments and central banks around the globalised world?